liulelenudt/LTS-for-scalar-conservation-laws/Example_others/Example4.2/Readme.md

-# The temporal accuracy test for the linear advection equation
+# The temporal accuracy test

+Corresponding to Table 4 in the manuscript.